 Performers include: Cortney McGuire, Kristine Whittle, Julie Rooney, Maegan Keller, Rowan Salem, Kate Speer, Jun Akiyama, Suzanna Wellens, Sexton McGrath, Lia Bonfilio, Tara Rynders, Jake Wherry, Johanna Brown, Olivia Dyer, Emma Acheson, and Sydney Clapp.

-Brighter and Stronger Connections Between Patients and Nurses
+Brighter and Stronger Connections Between Nurses, Patients and our Communities.

-At The Clinic Performance, our mission is to create a safe, communal space for artists, nurses, patients and the community to commune together through the arts.
-Through live immersive performances, one on one performances at the bedside with patients and nurses, The Clinic desires to cultivate a sense of wonder and joy through the arts.
+At The Clinic we strive to create a safe, communal space for artists, nurses, patients and the community to commune together through the arts.
+Through live performance, dance, immersive theater and art-based workshops for healthcare providers, The Clinic desires to cultivate a sense of wonder and joy through the arts.
 We believe that the arts bring healing into the hospital and that this leads to better patient outcomes in the hospital setting, decreased compassion fatigue and decreased nursing burn-out.

-We believe every patient deserves to be seen and heard. . .
+We believe every nurse, patient, and family member deserves to be seen and heard and cared for. . .

 The Clinic utilizes the See Me as a Person Framework that brings curiosity, wonder, and attunement to the bedside and offers nurses and patients a chance to create an authentic connection through the use of the arts.